 Unifies data into audience profiles, giving you a complete customer view across devices and channels.
-Create look-alike models, build audience segments and groups of profiles, and supplement with second- and third-party data sources.
+Create look-alike models, build audience segments and groups of profiles and supplement with second- and third-party data sources.

-Activates audience segments by pushing them out to demand-side platforms (DSPs), campaign management systems, and other marketing platforms.
+Activates audience segments by pushing them out to demand-side platforms (DSPs), campaign management systems and other marketing platforms.

 How Adobe can help.

-Recognized by Forrester as a Leader in data management platforms, Adobe Audience Manager helps you do the following.
+Recognised by Forrester as a Leader in data management platforms, Adobe Audience Manager helps you do the following.

 Understand customers across devices.
 Adobe Audience Manager uses identity management tools and device graphs to tie device IDs to individuals or groups.
-If a customer starts using a device you don’t recognize, you can use second-party data available through a network or co-op to supplement your own, building a complete view of your customer.
+If a customer starts using a device you don’t recognise, you can use second-party data available through a network or co-op to supplement your own, building a complete view of your customer.
 This allows you to send consistent messaging across devices, whether your customers log in to your site or not.

 Activate your best audiences.
 Reach more of your highest-value customers by pushing your audience segments to the platforms you choose.
-Segments can include information about how recently a customer has visited your site or mobile app, and how often they do so, helping you make sure you always send the most relevant messages.
+Segments can include information about how recently a customer has visited your site or mobile app and how often they do so, helping you to make sure you always send the most relevant messages.

 Measure your performance.
 Find out which audience segments are performing well and where you might need to make some adjustments.
 Discover new segments you might not have considered for targeting.

 Get more value across the enterprise.
-Adobe Audience Manager plays an important role in paid media targeting, but the real value comes when everyone in your organization can use customer data as a single source of truth to provide consistent, compelling experiences.
+Adobe Audience Manager plays an important role in paid media targeting, but the real value comes when everyone in your organisation can use customer data as a single source of truth to provide consistent, compelling experiences.

 Balance transparency and privacy.
-Protect your brand and data partners and build customer trust by getting a clear view into how your technology works so you can ensure you’re not violating company, regional, or national policies around data privacy.
+Protect your brand and data partners and build customer trust by getting a clear view into how your technology works so you can ensure you’re not violating company, regional or national policies around data privacy.

 26% increase in site conversion rate